-The purpose of this Policy is to demonstrate the strong commitment of St Joseph's Primary School to the care, safety and wellbeing of all students at our school.
-It provides an outline of the policies, procedures and strategies developed to keep students safe from harm, including all forms of abuse in our school environment, on campus, online and in other locations provided by the school.
+The purpose of this Policy is to demonstrate the strong commitment of St Joseph's Catholic Primary School to the care, safety and wellbeing of all students at our school.
+It provides an outline of the policies, procedures, actions and strategies that will be implemented to ensure that a child safe culture is championed and modelled at all levels of the school, to keep students safe from harm, including all forms of abuse in our school environment, on campus, online and in other locations provided by the school.

-This Policy takes into account relevant legislative requirements within the state of Victoria, including the specific requirements of the Child Safe Standards as set out in Ministerial Order No. 870.
+This Policy takes into account relevant legislative requirements within the state of Victoria, including the specific requirements of the Child Safe Standards as set out in Ministerial Order No. 1359.